Gluten Free Artisan Bread Recipe (EASY & No Knead)

 Instructions

-• Combine the flour blend, salt, psyllium husk powder, and baking powder in your stand mixer and combine with a paddle attachment (or dough hook).
+• Combine the flour blend, salt, psyllium husk powder, and yeast (+ xanthan gum if using) in your stand mixer and combine with a paddle attachment (or dough hook).
 You could also do this by hand in a large bowl and combine with a whisk.

-• Once activated, turn on the stand mixer and slowly pour in the yeast water into the flour mixture.
-Once incorporated, add in your eggs and ACV.
+• Once warmed, turn on the stand mixer and slowly pour in the yeast water into the flour mixture.
+Once incorporated, add in your eggs, ACV and oil.
 Turn the mixer to medium-high speed and beat the bread dough for 5 minutes.

-• Preheat the oven to 450 degrees, with the Dutch oven in the oven.
+• With 15 minutes left in the proofing process, preheat the oven to 450 degrees, with the Dutch oven in the oven.
 (Remove the proofing dough from the oven before preheating!)

 • Once the loaf is done baking, use the parchment paper to move the loaf to a cooling rack to cool.
 This is the hard part – YOU MUST WAIT AT LEAST 2 HOURS BEFORE EATING!
 I know, I know, it is so hard!
 But if you cut into your bread loaf right away, you will end up with gummy slices.

-• Store the loaf in a beeswax-lined bread bag like this one!
-It will keep your bread fresh and soft much longer – avoid putting the bread in the refrigerator so it doesn’t dry out!
+• Store the loaf in a beeswax-lined bread bag!
+It will keep your bread fresh and soft much longer – avoid putting the bread in the refrigerator so it doesn't dry out!
 In the beeswax bag, it should stay fresh for up to 5 days (if it even makes it that long!).
+You could also store it in a gallon size ziplock bag!

 Servings: 12 slices